 Oracle SQL Developer

-Oracle SQL Developer is a popular tool that has been in use for years.
-Testers prefer working with it because they can use the same commands as an in-house database testing administrator.
+Oracle SQL Developer unit testing has been a popular option for years.
+Testers prefer the tool because they can use the same commands as an in-house database testing administrator.
 The best part about this program?
 You can enjoy the feature of stored procedures to finish testing quickly.

 It is an efficient tool for managing your database testing.
 It can be used on any platform and offers a powerful IDE to make coding easier.
 The interface includes many components that you may find helpful in generating reports or analyzing data from within the program itself.
 Oracle SQL Developer supports cross-platform operations, so it’s perfect if you need access outside your office network.